joseftsch/covidstats/README.md

 ## Docker support
 If you dont want to deal with Python there is also a experimental Dockerfile so that you can build your own Docker image.
 * `docker build -t covidstats .`
-* `docker run -v /opt/docker/covidstats:/app/data --rm --name covidstats covidstats`
+* `docker run -v /opt/docker/covidstats/data:/app/data -v /opt/docker/covidstats/ogdata:/app/ogdata --rm --name covidstats covidstats`

 **Attention:** There is currently no way to pass the configuration (or parts of it) as variables to the Docker container.
 Make sure you edit `coviddata.ini` befor you build the image.

 ## Import historical data
 If you want to import historical data from `CovidFaelle_Timeline.csv` to influxdb you can use `import_historical.py`.
 You need to specify `--from-date` and `--to-date` as options (all other configuration values are read from `coviddata.ini`).

 Please note that both `--from-date` and `--to-date` are inclusive.

 [![Quality Gate Status](https://sonarcloud.io/api/project_badges/measure?project=joseftsch_covidstats&metric=alert_status)](https://sonarcloud.io/dashboard?id=joseftsch_covidstats)
 ![Pylint check](https://github.com/joseftsch/covidstats/workflows/Pylint%20check/badge.svg)